cynthiachiu/nasa-exoplanets/README.md

 ⚡ Faster initial page loads by pre-rendering filtered result pages on the server.

-🧠 Better SEO for public searchability of queryable results (e.g. /exoplanets?method=Transit).
+🧠 Better SEO for public searchability of queryable results.

 🧹 Cleaner code split between client logic (UI interactions) and server logic (data fetching).

 🔁 We can eliminate the separate calls to our backend by fetching data directly during the rendering process.

-This transition would involve replacing the Express server with Next.js API routes and refactoring React components to leverage getServerSideProps() for dynamic data fetching wherein:
+This transition would involve replacing the Express server with Next.js API routes and refactoring React components to leverage `getServerSideProps()` for dynamic data fetching wherein:
 - `getServerSideProps` gets called on initial page load and navigation to that page with new query parameters
 - It passes the returned data as props to the `Exoplanets` component
 - Renders the full HTML page on the server and sends that fully rendered HTML to the browser